roysubs/custom_bash/README.md

 In the Advanced Options link, select the "Reset" button to restroe to the initial install state (note that everything will be deleted in that distro!).

 **WSL Basics**
-From PowerShell, list current images with `wsl -l -v   # wsl --list --verbose`
+From PowerShell, list current images with `wsl -l -v` ( --list --verbose ).
 WSL images run in Hyper-V images via the `LxssManager` service.
 Therefore, to restart all WSL instances, just restart the service `Get-Service LxssManager | Restart-Service`.
 Upgrade a WSL distro from WSL 1 to WSL 2 with `wsl --set-version Ubuntu 2` (cannot be undone after upgrade) Set the default distro with `wsl --setdefault Ubuntu` (it will now start when `wsl` or `bash` are invoked from DOS/PowerShell).